clean-css/clean-css-cli/README.md

 Please note that level 1 optimization options are generally safe while level 2 optimizations should be safe for most users.

+Important: The `-O` option is using the capital letter O (as in "Oscar"), not the number zero.

 ### Level 0 optimizations

 Level 0 optimizations simply means "no optimizations".
 Use it when you'd like to inline imports and / or rebase URLs but skip everything else, e.g.